Become a Paid Speaker: 4 Ways to Monetise Your Message

 It's simpler thank you think to become a paid speaker.

-Imagine stepping onto a stage, capturing your audience’s attention, and walking away with new opportunities and increased income
+Imagine stepping onto a stage, connecting with your audience, and walking away with new opportunities and increased income

-Public speaking might be considered a soft skill, but mastering it can yield hard cash and open doors you never imagined. 💰
+Public speaking might be considered a soft skill, but mastering it can yield very real results, and open doors you never imagined.

 In the past five years, I’ve helped people harness public speaking too:

-I’ve used the same communication skills to launch, grow, and build my own business—training teams, coaching individuals, and getting paid to speak to audiences.
+I’ve used the same communication skills to launch, grow, and build my own business — training teams, coaching individuals, and getting paid to speak at conferences.

-In this short post, let’s break down the four ways you can make money from public speaking.
+In this post, let’s break down the four ways you can make money from public speaking.

 First up, the most simple method of all…